 The gold horns were worn almost exclusively during the team’s time in St. Louis.
 The St. Louis Rams will always be associated with the gold-horned helmets, which as mentioned above, debuted in 2000, five years after moving to St. Louis from Los Angeles.

-They would wear the gold-horned helmets for one season after relocating back to Los Angeles in 2016, though they did wear white horns for one game and yellow horns for three.
+They wore the gold-horned helmets for one season after relocating back to Los Angeles in 2016, though they did wear white horns for one game and yellow horns for three.

 This look has since been phased out as the team is phasing the gold out of the uniform, which will become permanent in the future.
 Gold, as of right now, only remains on the team’s white jersey as an accent color.